Copula Conformal Prediction for Multi-step Time Series Forecasting: Experiment Details and additional results

 We include a comparison to two additional simple UQ baselines on the particle simulation dataset.

 \textbf{L2-Conformal.} L2-Conformal uses the same underlying RNN forecaster as CF-RNN and Copula RNN.
-We use that nonconformity score of the vector norm of all timesteps concatenated together $\| \hat{\textbf{y}}_{t+1:t+k} -\textbf{y}_{t+1:t+k} \|$ to perform ICP.
+We use the nonconformity score of the vector norm of all timesteps concatenated together $\| \hat{\textbf{y}}_{t+1:t+k} -\textbf{y}_{t+1:t+k} \|$ to perform ICP.
 As there are no analytic way to represent a $k \times d_y$-dimensional uncertainty region on 2-D space, we calculate the area and plot the region for L2 Conformal baseline with the maximum deviation at each timestep such that the vector norm still stays within range.

-\textbf{Direct Gaussian.} Direct Gaussian use the same model architecture and training hyperparameters, with the addition of a linear layer that outputs the variance for each timestep, and is optimized using negative log loss, a proper scoring rule for probabilistic forecasting.
+\textbf{Direct Gaussian.} Direct Gaussian uses the same model architecture and training hyperparameters, with the addition of a linear layer that outputs the variance for each timestep, and is optimized using negative log loss, a proper scoring rule for probabilistic forecasting.
 We obtain the area by analytically calculating the 90\% confidence interval for each variable.

-Results in Table \ref{tab:partilel2} shows that L2-conformal produces inefficient confidence area, and directly outputting variance under-covers test data.
-These results align with previous findings and motivates our method, which is both more calibrated and sharper compared to these baselines.
+Results in Table \ref{tab:partilel2} show that L2-conformal produces inefficient confidence area, and directly outputting variance under-covers test data.
+These results align with previous findings and motivate our method, which is both more calibrated and sharper compared to these baselines.
 We show a visualization in Figure \ref{fig:l2vis} to illustrate the different properties of the methods qualitatively.